-How different would our marriages be if we continually chose to love our spouses like Jesus chooses to love us?
+How different would our marriages be if we continually chose to love our husbands like Jesus chooses to love us?

 What would our eternity look like if Jesus chose to see us and love us the way we often do our spouses?
 (That is a frightening thought, right?!)

-Seven Ways to Choose to Love Your Spouse Daily
+Seven Ways to Choose to Love Your Husband Daily

 1. “We love because he first loved us” ( 1 John 4:19, NIV).

 We choose to love our spouse daily in the big and small moments not because we feel like it or because they deserve it but because Christ first loved us and that includes our spouse too.